 …But you don’t attempt any of this without a harness, do you?

 Travelling requires bravery and smarts in equal parts, and you need to protect yourself as best you can – even if you have the wildest of hearts.
 Here’s how you can experience all the thrills of adventure travelling, while still enjoying the peace of mind that comes with being covered by a travel insurance policy.

 What can I get coverage for?

 - Skiing / snowboarding

-- Motorcycling (provided you have the correct license)
+- Motorcycling (provided you have the correct licence)

 - Bungee jumping

 However, some insurers will happily cover you for some of the above…others will not.
-Keep in mind if you’re intoxicated during any incident, you claim is going to be denied: simple as that.
+Keep in mind if you’re intoxicated during an incident, your claim is going to be denied: simple as that.

 Activities that probably aren’t covered by travel insurance